hackle/blogger/src/raw/linq-revisited.md

 While it may seems a bit vague to some, it's actually quite easy to read.
 I like how expressive this is.

-Here is the implementation - if you can get rid of the mutation in a simple way, please do let me know!
+Here is the implementation - if you can get rid of the mutation in a simpler way, please do let me know!

 ```C#
 public static class Infinity